 How we can communicate with you if you're deaf or can't hear well.

-If you’re deaf or hard of hearing, you can:
+If you’re deaf or hard of hearing, and are unable or prefer not to use email you can:

 - talk to us using Next Generation Text (NGT) or Text Relay